signalwire/signalwire-js/.changeset/quick-suns-return.md

 '@signalwire/realtime-api': patch
 ---

-Remove option to pass 'volume' from methods of Voice.Playlist typings
+Remove option to pass `volume` from methods of Voice.Playlist typings.